Strengthening our culture and relationships

 We begin instilling our safety culture on an employee’s first day on the job.
 During new-hire orientation, they learn the safety behaviors we expect and incorporate into the employee appraisal process: visible commitment, accountability, anticipation, participation, recognition and communication.
 We keep the safety conversation and engagement going throughout their career.

 Job competency is one of our EHS guiding principles, and we emphasize the quality of safety training over the quantity.
 A combination of online and hands-on training is offered to office and field workers based on their job responsibilities.
 All employees and contractors must complete our field safety briefing if they work on or visit field locations.
-Contractors also must complete our Devon Orientation through Veriforce, our third-party contractor performance network.
+Contractors also must complete our Devon Orientation through our third-party contractor performance network.
 Our training reinforces our requirement to immediately report any incident or near-miss event and to be accountable for our own and others’ safety.

 Engaging our workforce